-The amount of time it will take USCIS or your U.S. consulate/embassy to reach out to you depends on your application type and its processing timeframe.
-In 2020, the COVID-19 pandemic may also impact how long it takes to hear back about next steps for your application.
+The amount of time it will take USCIS or your U.S. consulate/embassy to reach out to you depends on your application type and the agency's processing timeframe.
 Check out our article on immigration application processing times to learn more about how long it should take to get a response from USCIS.
-You can also learn more about specific timing for the consular Green Card application process, and the adjustment of status Green Card filing process on our website.
+You can also learn more about specific timing for the consular green card application process, and the adjustment of status green card filing process on our website.

 USCIS will usually try to schedule you and your family's biometrics appointment together if you are all applying for immigration status together.
 Attending the biometrics screening together as a family is not always possible, though.

 If you are applying for immigration status with your family members and you receive a biometrics notice, but your applicant family members do not, it might be possible for you all to attend the biometrics appointment together.
 The decision is ultimately up to the Application Support Center (ASC) where you will be attending your biometrics appointment.

 If you would like to attend your appointment with your applicant family members, you should call your ASC in advance to explain your situation and ask if they will allow you and your family members to have your biometric screenings together.
 You can also have your family members accompany you to the appointment with their photo IDs, receipt notices, and evidence of your relationship with them, just in case your ASC allows them to do their biometric screening too.

 If your ASC does not allow your family members to have their biometric screening with you because they don't have appointment notices, your family members will have to wait for their biometric notices to attend the biometric screening later.